Candice Iloh (they/she)

 “I started writing because I had a lot I needed to say and art gave me a space where no one could stop me from saying it.
-I want young people to see me and be reminded that their ideas matter enough to do this too.
-I want young people to be reminded that simply existing as they are makes their stories worth knowing.”
+I want young people to see me, read books that center experiences they find both familiar and expansive, and be reminded that their ideas matter enough to do this too.
+I want young people to know that simply existing as they are makes their stories worth knowing and exploring.”

 Candice Iloh is a first generation Nigerian-American writer, dancer, and author of the 2020 National Book Award finalist and 2021 Printz Honoree, Every Body Looking.
 They have performed their work around the country, most notably at Nuyorican Poets Café in New York City; the Women in Poetry & Hip Hop celebration at the Reginald F. Lewis Museum in Baltimore; and as part of the Africa In Motion performing arts series at the National Museum of African Art in Washington, D.C.
 Competitively, Iloh has advanced to the final rounds of the Graffiti DC Slam, Beltway Poetry Slam, and 11th Hour Poetry Slam.